University Endowment Lands: Economy

-The eastern end of the UEL is home to the University Golf Course, which is one of the original developments in the non-campus portions of the UEL.
+The eastern end of the UEL is home to the University Golf Club, which is one of the original developments in the non-campus portions of the UEL.

 Commercial centres

 University Village

 The University Village is the first commercial structure built in the UEL.
 Its main level mostly includes a convenience store, a McDonald's restaurant, a photocopying store and a florist.

 The second level is home to a Japanese restaurant, a salon, a pizza parlour and a discount textbook store (which is in direct competition with UBC Bookstore, located on campus).